danbev/learning-tekton/README.md

 and key that was used to sign the message.
 So where is the keyid generated in this case?

-In the case or the tekton chains task it is generated in [wrap.go] and follows the [Public Key Fingerprints].
+In the case of the tekton chains task it is generated in [wrap.go] and follows the [Public Key Fingerprints].
 We can see this using:
 ```console
 $ make get-public-keyid